Blosc/bcolz/doc/reference.rst

     Return the number of cores on a system.

-.. py:function:: set_kernel(kernel)
+.. py:function:: set_vm(vm)

-    Set the default `kernel` when doing computations.
+    Set the default virtual machine when doing computations.

     Parameters :
-      kernel : string
+      vm : string
-        The computing kernel to be used in computations.
+        The virtual machine to be used in computations.
 It can be 'numexpr' or 'python'.

     Returns :
       out : string
-        The previous kernel used.
+        The previous virtual machine used.

 .. py:function:: set_nthreads(nthreads)